YouX subscription

 • In 2019, the Apple Store had more than 2000 AR applications and Google Play had more than 200.

-• As of January 2019, 95% of iPhone users owned an AR-compatible device.
+• In January 2019, 95% of iPhone users owned an AR-compatible device.

 Main Concepts of Augmented Reality

-BACKWARD CAMERA ORIENTATION
+CAMERA ORIENTATION BACK

 Back-facing Camera Orientation

-CAMERA FRONT ORIENTATION
+FRONT CAMERA ORIENTATION

 Front-facing Camera Orientation